Elizabeth Stride: Post-mortem

 There was a clear-cut incision on the neck.
 It was six inches in length and commenced two and a half inches in a straight line below the angle of the jaw, three-quarters of an inch over an undivided muscle, and then, becoming deeper, dividing the sheath.
 The cut was very clean and deviated a little downwards.
 The arteries and other vessels contained in the sheath were all cut through.
 The cut through the tissues on the right side was more superficial and tailed off to about two inches below the right angle of the jaw.
 The deep vessels on that side were uninjured.
 From this, it was evident that the haemorrhage was caused through the partial severance of the left carotid artery and a small bladed knife could have been used.

 Decomposition had commenced in the skin.
 Dark brown spots were on the anterior surface of the left chin.
 There was a deformity in the bones of the right leg, which was not straight but bowed forwards.
 There was no recent external injury save to the neck.

 The body being washed more thoroughly, I could see some healing sores.
 The lobe of the left ear was torn as if from the removal or wearing through of an earring, but it was thoroughly healed.
 On removing the scalp there was no sign of bruising or extravasation of blood. ...
 The heart was small, the left ventricle firmly contracted, and the right slightly so.
 There was no clot in the pulmonary artery, but the right ventricle was full of dark clot.
 The left was firmly contracted as to be absolutely empty.
 The stomach was large and the mucous membrane only congested.
 It contained partly digested food, apparently consisting of cheese, potato, and farinaceous powder [flour or milled grain].
 All the teeth on the lower left jaw were absent.

-Blackwell opined his belief that Stride's murderer may have pulled her backwards onto the ground by her neckerchief (the bow of which was observed to be markedly tight) before cutting her throat.
-Phillips concurred with this opinion, stating that Stride had probably been lying on her back when she was killed by a single, swift slash wound from left to right across her neck, strongly indicating her murderer had been right-handed.
-Bruising on Stride's chest suggested that she had been pinned to the ground prior to the wound to her neck being inflicted.
+Blackwell believed Stride's murderer may have pulled her backwards onto the ground by her neckerchief, the bow of which was observed to be markedly tight, before cutting her throat.
+Phillips concurred, stating that Stride had probably been lying on her back when she was killed by a single, swift slash from left to right across her neck, strongly indicating her murderer had been right-handed.
+Bruising on Stride's chest suggested she had been pinned to the ground before the wound to her neck was inflicted.